-Moreover, it should also be noted that part of the information brought to bear by the attributes is redundant, and the contributions of different features partly overlaps.
+It should be noted that none of the above features, if taken alone, can unequivocally determine the source geography scope of a web page, but all of them bear some information.
+Moreover, part of the information brought to bear by the attributes is redundant, and the contributions of different features partly overlaps.

-In addition, even lesser informative attributes are affected by similar problems: the country which hosts the server often has no relationship with the users who use it to publish contents, language metadata are often missing, certain top level domain are either too generic, such as the case of .com and .org or are misused (.tv and .tk), thus reducing their relationship with the source geography.
+In addition, all the considered attributes have a variable degree of reliability: the country which hosts the server often has no relationship with the users who use it to publish contents, language metadata are often missing, certain top level domain are either too generic, such as the case of .com and .org or are misused (.tv and .tk), thus reducing their relationship with the source geography.

-Lastly, Table 1 confirms that source geography can not be deterministically decided simply by looking at a single feature.
+Due to this problems source geography can not be deterministically decided simply by looking at a single feature.
 Thus to obtain a robust and reliable estimate a probabilistic approach should be used, because no feature can completely discriminate across the classes.